Borrowing power: How much can I borrow for a mortgage?

-When a lender looks at your mortgage application, it generally assumes about 30% of your gross income can be used to make loan repayments.
-Then it factors in your debt, assets and spending to forecast your borrowing power.
+When a lender looks at your mortgage application it considers your loan size, deposit, income, and factors like your debts and spending habits to forecast your borrowing power.

 You can also work out a rough idea of how much you can afford to borrow by working out the following: